yunyanzhao/YunyanZhao.github.io/_pages/about.md

 For collaboration or inquiries
 ------
-please contact me at yunyanzhaoz@gmail.com.
+Please contact me at yunyanzhaoz@gmail.com.